LassoSoft/LassoGuide/lasso_guide_source/api/lcapi-overview.rst

    Once you've compiled your module, you'll need to move it to the LassoModules folder for the instance you want it to run in or the LassoModules folder in the master Lasso home folder.
-You will need to restart any running instances for them to pick up the new tags.
+You will need to restart any running instances for them to pick up the new method / type/ data source.

 How do I return text from my custom module?
    Use either `lasso_returnTagValueString` to return UTF-8 data, or